PowerShellMarketTools/psalpaca/README.md

 # PSAlpaca PowerShell Module

 ## Overview
-PSAlpaca is a PowerShell module designed to provide easy access to the Alpaca API for algorithmic trading.
-Alpaca offers commission-free trading and is widely used for building trading bots and automated trading systems.
-The PSAlpaca module encapsulates the Alpaca API's functionalities, enabling PowerShell users to manage their portfolios, place orders, and retrieve market data directly from their scripts with minimal setup.
+PSAlpaca is a PowerShell module designed to provide easy access to the Alpaca API, enabling PowerShell users to manage their portfolios, place orders, and retrieve market data directly from their scripts with minimal setup.

 ## Features
-- **Broker API Endpoints Support**: Manage accounts, view account activities, and access brokerage services, facilitating a wide range of account management functionalities.
 - **Trading API Endpoints Support**: Execute trades with comprehensive support for various order types, including market, limit, stop, and stop-limit orders.
 This feature allows for detailed order management and execution strategies.
 - **Data API Endpoints Support**: Access real-time and historical market data to inform trading decisions.
 This includes market prices, volumes, and other essential market statistics, enabling effective market analysis and strategy development.
+- **A Note about the 'Brokers' Endpoint**: Alpaca does provide a 'Brokers' API, which is not targeted towards individual / retail traders.
+Therefore it has not been included in the module at this time.

 ## Installation
 To install PSAlpaca, use the following PowerShell command: